flass/pantagruel/README.md

     -a|--custom_ass  path to folder of user-provided genomes (defaults to $rootdir/user_genomes), containing:
                       _mandatory_
-                       - a 'contigs/' folder, where are stored multi-FASTA files of genome assembly (one file per genome), which name (truncated by removing the '.fa' string and everything occuring after) will be further kept as the assembly_id (beware of names redundant with RefSeq assemblies).
+                       - a 'contigs/' folder, where are stored multi-FASTA files of genome assemblies (one file per genome, with extension '.fa', '.fasta' or '.fas' ...).
+Fasta file names will be truncated by removing the '.fa' string and everything occuring after) and will be retained as the assembly_id (beware of names redundant with RefSeq assemblies).
                        - a 'strain_infos.txt' file describing the organism, with columns headed:
                            'assembly_id'; 'genus'; 'species'; 'strain'; 'taxid'; 'locus_tag_prefix'
                          'assembly_id' must match the name of a contig file (e.g. 'assembId.fasta') 'locus_tag_prefix' must match the prefix of ids given to CDS, proteins and genome regions (contigs) in potentially provided annotation files (see below).
                       _optional_
-                       - an 'annotation/' folder, where are stored .gff and .gbk files (GFF 3 and GenBank flat file formats), ideally resulting from annotation with Prokka.
+                       - an 'annotation/' folder, where are stored annotation files:
+                         - one mandatory in GFF 3.0 file format (with a '.gff' extension);
+                          and optionally, the following files (with consistent ids!!):
+                         - one in GenBank flat file format (with a '.gbk' extension);
+                         - one in Fasta format containing CDS sequences (with a '.ffn' extension).
+                         - one in Fasta format containing matching protein sequences (with a '.faa' extension).
+                         These four files are produced when using Prokka for annotation; if at least one of the .gbk, .ffn or .faa are missing, all three will be derived from the .gff source.
 Each genome annotation file set must be stored in a separate folder, which name must match a contig file (e.g. 'assembId/' for 'assembId.fasta').

     -s|--pseudocore  integer number, the minimum number of genomes in which a gene family should be present to be included in the pseudo-core genome gene set (otherwise has to be set interactively